-Who is AssetCare, LLC?
+Who is AssetCare?

 AssetCare, LLC, aka CF Medical VI, LLC, is a debt collection agency located in Sherman, Texas.

 You may see them listed on your credit report as a collections account.
 This can happen if you didn’t pay a bill.